ClearVolume/clearvolume/README.md

 ### Prerequisites for OpenCL backend:

- 1. OpenCL 1.2 capable raphics card with preferably at least 1G of GPU RAM.
+ 1. OpenCL 1.2 capable graphics card with preferably at least 1G of GPU RAM.

 ### Prerequisites for LabVIEW bindings: